juliaroquette/VariabilityIndexes/README.md

 noise =  np.random.normal(scale=0.05, size=N)
 mag_sin = 0.5 * amplitude * np.sin(2 * np.pi * time / period) + noise
 ````
+**Note:** it is important to note that astronomical magnitudes are obtained from the observed flux of stars.
+For the fluxes, it is common to assume that errors are Gaussian distributed, which is ok for bright sources (but not always true!).
+However, when converting fluxes to magnitudes, $x_i=-2.5\log\big(\frac{f_i}{f_0}\big)$, uncertainty propagation yield asymmetric uncertainties.
+It is a common assumption that error are symmetric even in magnitude, with the argument that that for small errors in flux, a log function will be approximately linear.
+This note must be kept in mind for both when simulating light curves, but also when working with variability indexes that assume a specific behavior for the case of constant stars dominated by gaussian noise.

 ## `LightCurve` class